apache/apisix-ingress-controller/docs/en/latest/tutorials/match-stream-route-by-sni.md

 - an available Kubernetes cluster.
 - an available APISIX and APISIX Ingress Controller installation.

-First of all, when installing APISIX, we need to enable TLS for the TCP address for APISIX in the Helm Chart, assume that enable tls on TCP port 6379.
+First of all, when installing APISIX, we need to enable TLS for the TCP address for APISIX in the Helm Chart, assume that TLS is enabled on TCP port 6379.

 ```yaml
 gateway: